syncfusion-content/javascript-docs/js/Grid/Filter.md

 ## Filter bar

-[Filter bar](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filtertype "Filter bar") row is located next to column header row.
-It enables you to filter the records with different expressions depending upon the column type.
+[Filter bar](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filtertype "Filter bar") row is located next to column header of grid.
+You can filter the records with different expressions depending upon the column type.
 To show the filter bar row, set the [`filterType`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filtertype "filterType") as `filterbar`.

 List of Filter bar Expressions:

-You can enter the below filtering expressions manually in the filter bar.
+You can enter the below filte expressions manually in the filter bar.

  <table>
         <tr>